 - Don’t just take Jack Bogle’s word for it.
 He sprinkles each chapter will brilliant quotes to support Indexing from the likes of:

 - Warren Buffett, William Bernstein, Don Phillips, Benjamin Graham, Charles Schwab, Peter Lynch, and more!

 The book also contains many great Exhibits that prove out mathematically all of Bogle’s points.
 In this case, showing what happens when fees eat into your returns:

 Best quotes from The Little Book of Common Sense Investing

 Don’t look for the needle in the haystack.
-Just buy the haystack!The Little Book of Common Sense Investing by John Bogle
+Just buy the haystack!The Little Book of Common Sense Investing by Jack Bogle

 - Wikipedia: John C. Bogle